We work with a broad range of medical specialists who deal with difficulties related particularly to performing musicians.

 Help with healthcare costs

-You can apply for an HC2 certificate, which will allow you to get help with NHS prescription charges, sight tests and dental care.
+You can apply for an HC2 certificate, which may allow you to get help with NHS prescription charges, sight tests and dental care if you have a low income.
 The application form is called HC1 and you can download or order it here.

 Health for international students